ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 1. Select `logs-proxy.otel-default` from the list of data streams (if you start typing, Elasticsearch will help you find it)
 2. Select the `Processing` tab

+## Parsing the log message

 3. Click `Add a processor`
 4. Select `Grok` for the `Processor` if not already selected
 5. Set the `Field` to
   ```
   body.text
   ```
-  if not already filled in
 6. Click `Generate pattern`

-Elastic will analyze your log lines and try to recognize a pattern.
+Elasticsearch will analyze your log lines and try to recognize a pattern.

-The generated pattern should look similar to the following.
+The generated pattern should look similar to the following:

 > [!NOTE]
 > To ensure a consistent lab experience, please copy the following GROK expression and paste it into `Grok patterns`